webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Foci/Murders.md

 ---
 aliases:
-  - Murders
+- "Murders"
 tags:
 - Compendium/CSRD/en/Foci
 - Focus/Category/Striker-Combat
-title: Murders
-collection: Foci
-kind: Compendium
 ---

 ## Murders
 You're an assassin, whether by trade, by inclination, or because it was that or be killed yourself.